 Cybersecurity Services in Oshawa for Local Businesses

 We run cybersecurity for Oshawa’s auto-industrial base.
-GM Oshawa Assembly and its tier-1 supply chain.
-Mid-market auto-parts manufacturers.
+GM Oshawa Assembly and its tier supply chain.
+Mid-market auto-parts manufacturers with plant-floor OT.
 Ontario Tech University research spinouts.
-Durham Region healthcare practices.
-24/7 MDR with CIS Controls v8.1.
+Durham Region healthcare practices in the Lakeridge Health orbit.
+24/7 Managed Detection and Response, CIS Controls v8.1.

 CISSP-certified